-RESULTS: A total of 62.0% (n = 111/179) of participants experienced at least one STI during the study, and more than one in three became reinfected with an STI at another visit (n = 66/179; 36.9%).
-Participants experiencing recurrent STIs reported the highest frequency of sexualized drug use (86.4%) compared to participants experiencing one (60.0%) or no STI (47.1%).
-Therefore, sexualized drug use was highly associated with recurrent STIs (adjusted odds ratio (aOR): 4.35).
-Other factors associated with recurrent STIs were being younger than 40 years old (aOR: 3.29), had a high number (>4) of nonsteady partners with whom receptive (aOR: 1.17) or insertive (aOR:1.12) condomless anal intercourse occurred in the last three months CONCLUSIONS: Sexualised drug use was the greatest risk factor for having recurrent STIs.
-Tailoring prevention and care, including specialised services tackling problematic drug use in a sexual context, may help to curb the STI epidemic among MSM.
+BACKGROUND: Men who have sex with men (MSM) experiencing recurrent sexually transmitted infections (STIs) may play a crucial role in the STI epidemic.
+However, there is limited understanding of what kind of behavior leads to recurrent STIs.
+METHODS: A total of 179 MSM using preexposure prophylaxis were followed up for 18 months and were screened quarterly for chlamydia, gonorrhea, and syphilis from 2015 to 2018 in Belgium.
+Participants were stratified into 3 different groups (no STI, one STI episode, recurrent STI episodes during the study).
+Sociodemographic and sexual behavioral characteristics were compared between the 3 groups, and significant associations with recurrent STI were explored using multivariate logistic regression models.
+RESULTS: A total of 62.0% (n = 111/179) of participants experienced at least one STI during the study, and more than 1 in 3 became reinfected with an STI at another visit (n = 66/179 [36.9%]).
+Participants experiencing recurrent STIs reported the highest frequency of sexualized drug use (86.4%) compared with participants experiencing one (60.0%) or no STI (47.1%).
+Therefore, sexualized drug use was highly associated with recurrent STIs (adjusted odds ratio [aOR].
+4.35).
+Other factors associated with recurrent STIs were being younger than 40 years (aOR, 3.29), had a high number (>4) of nonsteady partners with whom receptive (aOR, 1.17) or insertive (aOR, 1.12) condomless anal intercourse occurred in the last 3 months.
+CONCLUSIONS: Sexualized drug use was the greatest risk factor for having recurrent STIs.
+Tailoring prevention and care, including specialized services tackling problematic drug use in a sexual context, may help to curb the STI epidemic among MSM.